tmtsoftware/csw-prototype/apps/README.md

 the target directories.

-* configServiceAnnex - an akka-http based file server for storing and retrieving large/binary files instead of checking them in to Git
+* configServiceAnnex - an akka-http based file server for storing and retrieving large/binary files instead of checking them in to Git or Svn

 * containerCmd - a command line application that takes a config file and starts a container with given  HCDs or assemblies.